Perso-Turkic war of 588–589: War

 An emergency council of war was held in Ctesiphon in which Bahram Chobin, a cavalry commander from the Parthian noble family of Mihran, was chosen to lead an army against the Göktürks and was given the governorship of Khorasan.
 Bahram's army gathered at Nishapur and consisted of 12,000 hand-picked soldiers, which included cavalry, Daylamite infantry, and war elephants.

 In 588, the Sasanians set out from Nishapur to confront the Göktürks in eastern Khorasan, where they met to battle.
 Bahram organized his forces by placing his infantry in the center with the cavalry directly behind them and war elephants on the right and left.
 Bahram selected 100 Pahlavan soldiers to accompany him on an ambush at the position of Bagha Qaghan, where he was seated on a golden throne observing the battle.
 The battle began with the Sasanian war elephants on the right and left attacking the Turkic flanks on both sides, followed by the Sasanian infantry splitting to allow the cavalry behind them to smash into the Turkic center.
 Meanwhile, Bahram and the 100 Pahlavans assaulted the Bagha Qaghan's position.
 The Bagha's bodyguards were slaughtered, and Bagha was killed.
 The Bagha's son, Yil-Tegin, managed to escape along with some others to a castle named Avaze.
 Bahram Chobin's army pursued Yil-Tegin and besieged the castle, eventually forcing the Göktürks to surrender.

 In 589, the Sasanians re-conquered Herat and Balkh, where Bahram captured the Turkic treasury and the Khagan's golden throne.
 He then proceeded to cross the Oxus river and won a decisive victory over the Eastern Turks, personally killing a "great khan", with an arrowshot.
-He reached as far as Baykand, near Bukhara, and also contain an attack by the son of the deceased Khagan, Birmudha, whom Bahram had captured and sent to the Sasanian capital of Ctesiphon.
+He reached as far as Baykand, near Bukhara, and also contained an attack by the son of the deceased Khagan, Birmudha, whom Bahram had captured and sent to the Sasanian capital of Ctesiphon.
 Birmudha was well received there, and forty days later was sent back to Bahram with the order that the Turkic prince should be sent back to Transoxiana.
 The Sasanians now held suzerainty over the Sogdian cities of Chach and Samarkand, where the Sasanian shah, Hormizd IV, minted coins.

 Ferdowsi's Shahnameh (C.E.
 1010) describes in legendary detail the dealings of Bahram Chobin and the Turkic "King Sawa" before and during the battle in which Bahram with his 12,000 men kills Sawa.